zzzzbin/spring/README.md

   - Authentication: Only users who have logged in can use the various functions.
   - Authorization: is a function restriction by authority. ex you can block access to specific URLs

+ ## CSRF
+ - Website created with spring will now include tokens.
+A token is a random string.
+If you send a request without a token, it will be considered as an external request.
+ As a result, the request is rejected.